MustafaHelwa/hArduino/Indoor_Home_Seedling_System/05_Soil_Moisture/Readme.md

   SoilMoistureValue = SoilMoistureValue/101.0;           // this line calculates the average soil moisture readings recorded in the for loop above

   Serial.print("Soil moisture: ");
-//  SoilMoistureValue = map ( SoilMoistureValue, 575 ,276 ,0, 100);      // mapping the 0% value as the sensor reading; when it is out of water (575 in my case).
-Followed by 100% value; when it is fully merged in water cup (276 in my case)

   Serial.print(SoilMoistureValue);
   Serial.println("%");